sbvanyo/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 ## Link to webpage: https://staceyvanyo-vocab-you-lary.netlify.app/

 ## Overview:
 A web app designed to assist in studying programming languages via personalized collections of vocab cards.
 Users can create, read, update, delete, and filter their cards as needed.
+Great for college students, bootcamp attendees, the tech-curious, and learners of all stripes looking to add some structure (and a vibey aesthetic) to their learning journey.

 ## Screenshots:
 <img width="1215" alt="Screen Shot 2023-06-09 at 9 48 46 PM" src="https://github.com/sbvanyo/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/assets/120522998/315e7e8c-65cc-49cb-89c1-cb420b36a7a3">